BrakeFluidReplacementCost

 Rio Grande Valley (McAllen, Brownsville)$65 to $125$90 to $130 /hr (dealer), $60 to $95 (indy)Lowest TX pricing overall; significant indy supply.

-Numbers triangulated from RepairPal's Texas metro-level service-cost data, YourMechanic's TX mobile pricing, BLS Texas-specific automotive mechanic wage data, and dealer quotes pulled May 2026 across TX Honda, Toyota, Ford, Chevy, Ram, and import-brand service centers.
+Numbers triangulated from RepairPal's Texas metro-level service-cost data, YourMechanic's TX mobile pricing, BLS Texas-specific automotive mechanic wage data, and published dealer and chain menu pricing for TX Honda, Toyota, Ford, Chevy, Ram, and import-brand service centers.

 Houston and DFW are the largest TX metros and have the most competitive shop landscapes.
 Indy shop density is very high in both metros; for any given car, you can typically find three to five shops within a 10-mile radius willing to quote on the same job.
 This pricing pressure benefits owners who shop around; getting two indy quotes plus one dealer coupon quote typically reveals a $30 to $50 spread for the same work.